Asian shares rise on back of Wall Street rally

 The central bank has already raised rates four times this year and markets expect it to deliver another jumbo-sized increase of three-quarters of a percentage point at its next meeting in two weeks.
 Fed officials, including Chair Jerome Powell, have all reaffirmed the central bank’s determination in raising rates until inflation is under control.

-In other trading Monday, U.S. benchmark crude oil lost $1.34 to $85.45 a barrel in electronic trading on the New York Mercantile exchange.
+In other trading Monday, U.S. benchmark crude oil lost $1.03 to $85.76 a barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $3.25 to $86.79 a barrel on Friday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.